 Inspiration can strike anywhere.
 Listen to conversations around you, survey your surroundings, and even consider your usual expressions and mannerisms.

-The best ecommerce sites all have one thing in common: a cool business name.
-Browse the following list of online shop names to get inspiration for yours.
+The best ecommerce sites all have one thing in common: a cool online store name.
+Check out the following list of online shop names to get inspiration for yours.

 A name like Death Wish Coffee can mean only one thing: this is some of the strongest coffee you can buy.
 This online store name sets the tone for the brand experience, as does the copy on its website and other marketing channels, encouraging customers to try it and find out if it lives up to its promise.

 Many of the most popular brands in this category have “box” in their name: BarkBox, Birchbox, and NatureBox, to name a few.
-Fuego Box plays on the familiarity of the word “box” and a commonly used Spanish-language word for fire, “fuego.”
+Hot sauce brand Fuego Box plays on the familiarity of the word “box” and a commonly used Spanish-language word for fire, “fuego.”

 Conquest Maps sells beautiful and unique maps, its core product being a pin board map popular among people who love to travel.
 Keeping the name of the product (maps) in the store name, it added a descriptor in front to convey brand identity and the journey the product represents.
 A conquest is a trip, and customers are reliving their trips through Conquest Maps products.

 Star Cadet is the result of a series of media, retail, and ecommerce business ventures dating back to 2010.
-Star Cadet’s brand story is quite long and eventful, with a history of several failed and successful businesses along the way.
-Formerly called Olan Rogers Supply, derived from the founders’ names, the online brand changed its name to Star Cadet, which also works for its future production aspirations.
+Star Cadet’s brand story is long and eventful, with a history of failed and successful businesses along the way.
+Formerly called Olan Rogers Supply, derived from the founders’ names, the online brand changed its name to Star Cadet, which represents its current screen-printed clothing and its future production aspirations.

 Storq sells products for pregnant women and new moms.
 Pronounced like “stork,” it’s a unique take on spelling the word.
 Storks are associated with childbirth, which makes for a fitting and memorable brand name.
 Plus, the letter Q lends itself to fun branding and design treatments.